sixcious/infy-scroll/README.md

 ## Permissions Justification
 - `Read and change all your data on the websites you visit` - Infy needs to request this permission so that its content script can auto-activate on any Saved URL or Database URL you want it to.
-- `wedata.net` and `github.io` - Infy needs to request permissions to these domains so it can download and use the AutoPagerize Database.

 ## Privacy Policy
 Infy Scroll does *not* track you.
 It does *not* use analytic services.
 It does *not* collect or transmit any data from your device or computer.
 All your data is stored locally on your device.
 Your data is *your* data.